 Original, previously-unpublished non-fiction, poetry, or short fiction (up to 4000 words) responding to Epping Forest and one of the four seasons (winter, spring, summer, and autumn).
 The work should have a strong sense of place, nature, and environment, and offer a unique perspective on the forest.
 We’ll publish one writer for each season.

 Who are you?

 We’re looking for writers of colour with personal experience of Epping Forest.
 You may be a total beginner or you may be a published author—we’re open to seeing a range of exceptional work, particularly by writers who are not typically represented in mainstream publishing and nature writing.

-The Willowherb publishes writers who identify as BAME, people of colour, and/or Indigenous.
+The Willowherb publishes writers who identify as BAME, people of colour, and/or Indigenous (BIPOC).
 The main language of the submission should be English.